 The Twentieth Anniversary Macintosh (or TAM) was a radical change from existing computers.
 The slim unit (just 2.5″ deep) uses the same kind of LCD screen usually found in laptops.
-Stereo speakers surround it, along with a large subwoofer for really solid bass.
+Bose Acoustimass stereo speakers surround it, along with a large subwoofer in the base power unit, for really exceptional sound.

-The keyboard is also like that of a PowerBook.
-It has no numeric keypad, but it does include a trackpad.
-TAM uses a 2.5″ laptop hard drive, the first desktop Mac to do so.
-(The second was the first Mac mini, introduced in 2005.)
+The 12.1″ active-matrix screen and leather-bound keyboard are based on parts shared with the PowerBook 3400c.
+It doesn’t come with a numeric keypad or mouse, but does include a trackpad.
+The TAM uses a 2.5″ laptop hard drive, the first desktop Mac to do so (the second was the first Mac mini, introduced in 2005).

 - Code names: Pomona, Spartacus